Nauxe/test_antlr_conductor/README.md

 - types
   - u32: primitive, stored in environments as literal values
   - boolean: primitive, stored in environments as literal values
+  - unit: primitive, not stored anywhere, can only be a possible function result and cannot be assigned to anything or used for anything
   - function: stack allocated primitive, stored in OS or RTS
   - String: heap allocated object